Stable Relationships: Introduction and model

 We study a dynamic model of the relationship between two people, $A$ and $B.$ The amount that they each ``like'' each other depends on the amount they liked each other at the previous timestep as well as the ``power'' in the relationship.
 Let $A(t)$ denote the amount that $A$ likes $B$ at time $t$, and $B(t)$ the amount that $B$ likes $A.$ Let $P(t)$ denote the power of player $A$ at time $t$ ($-P(t)$ denotes the power of player $B$).

 We assume that $\gamma > 0$, and that either $\alpha \neq 0$ or $\beta \neq 0$ (if $\alpha = \beta = 0$ then neither player's value depends on the power and the model is trivial).
 In general we can assume that $\gamma = 1$, and can substitute in $\alpha' = \alpha \gamma$, $\beta' = \beta \gamma$ without affecting our analysis.
 This will reduce the number of parameters and simplify the model.
 However, we will choose to keep $\gamma$ in the model, as the model is not very complex and this permits a more intuitive interpretation of the parameters.
+We will also assume that $A(0) \neq B(0)$, since in that case the system will continue to remain at the starting value.

 We can substitute $P(t)$ into the other expressions to obtain the following system:

 \begin{proposition} $(A^*,B^*)$ is an equilibrium point of the system defined by Equation~\ref{eq:main} if and only if $A^* = B^*.$ \end{proposition}